asqel/sqel/README.md

-to run a programm put the code in the run function in parser.py
+to run a programm put the code in the main.qel and run parser.py

 types: